dansanderson/easyasm65/README.md

 !pet "hello world!", 0
 ```

 EasyAsm does not support backslash-escape character sequences.
-To include a double-quote character in a `!pet` or `!scr` directive, end the string, use a 34 ($22) byte.
+To include a double-quote character in a `!pet` or `!scr` directive, end the string, then use a byte value of 34 ($22).

 ```
 !pet "i said, ", 34, "hello world!", 34, 0